 Philosophers raise questions about issues that thoughtful people find puzzling.
 Such issues include the origins of our ideas, the extent of our knowledge and the nature of our values.
 For example, can we draw conclusions about how things really are from the way they appear to us?
 Are all of the ideas or concepts we possess derived from sense experience?
-How do we decide what is and what isn’t a morally right action?
-Is this determined by our intentions or by the consequences of our actions?
-What is the mind?
-Do others have minds?
-How can you know that other humans have minds?
+Is there anything we ought to do or refrain from doing?
+For example, is it always morally wrong to take a life?
+Is it a fact that taking a life is morally wrong?
+Are there any moral facts?

 Philosophy is a challenging as well as a satisfying subject and the abilities to think clearly and argue logically are highly regarded both academically and in the world of work.
 You should be willing to discuss ideas and justify the judgements you make.